-Riding the monorail at Walt Disney World is an iconic and nostalgic experience and becomes a rite of passage for Disney fans and new guests to the property.
+Riding the monorail at Walt Disney World is an iconic and nostalgic experience and has become a rite of passage for Disney fans and new guests to the property.
 This means that there is a ton of history and amazing stories that these monorails hold.
-There is a lot of hard work that goes into keeping the system running efficiently and so much to learn about the monorails and their routes.
+A lot of hard work goes into keeping the system running efficiently, and so much to learn about the monorails and their routes.
 Here is a handy guide for what you need to know about the monorails for your next trip:

 10 – Where the monorails go.

 First and foremost, you have to know where to catch the monorail!
 The monorails actually run on three different routes.
-The first route is the Magic Kingdom route and goes from the Transportation and Ticket Center to the Magic Kingdom and then back again.
+The first route is the Magic Kingdom route which goes from the Transportation and Ticket Center to the Magic Kingdom and then back again.
 The second route is the Resort Monorail route.
 It makes stops in this order: Transportation Center and Ticket Center, Polynesian Village Resort, Grand Floridian Resort, Magic Kingdom, The Contemporary Resort, and then back to the Transportation Center and Ticket Center to start the round again.
-The third route is the Epcot route and goes from the Transportation Center and Ticket Center to Epcot and then back again.
+The third route is the Epcot route which goes from the Transportation Center and Ticket Center to Epcot and then back again.

 9 – What times the monorails run.